 Experts can come from various backgrounds, including academia, industry, and consulting.
 They offer expertise in everything from market trends and competitive landscapes to technical details and strategic advice.
 This access to specialized knowledge helps clients make informed decisions, mitigate risks, and identify opportunities.

-Leveraging Expert Calls
+Leveraging Expert Calls for Qualitative Research

 Expert calls are typically about 30-60 minutes long and are conducted by a research analyst with the right background and knowledge to ask the right questions and work with the expert to get the information the client needs.
 They are typically recorded and transcribed so the end client can access the insights directly whenever they want.

 Expert transcript libraries, like AlphaSense, have become a reliable source of expert insights for firms and companies needing access to industry expertise, especially during times of extreme market volatility.
-AlphaSense offers a centralized, searchable database with thousands of transcripts and recordings of expert calls.
+AlphaSense offers a centralized, searchable database with hundreds of thousands of transcripts and recordings of expert calls.
 Users can use customized search terms like expert name, company name, industry, topic, and more to find multiple expert insight calls, all relevant to their current needs.
 Ultimately, researchers can access call recordings and transcripts on-demand.

 Many firms access expert networks for insights about specific projects and scenarios their company is handling, and in those cases, they would want to connect with an expert directly.
 However, expert call transcript libraries are becoming a hugely valuable resource in cases where firms seek more general insights and want to become more familiar with a particular company or industry over time.